Nisi Shawl: Contributions to women's, multicultural, and global speculative fiction

-Afrofuturist and feminist sf anthologies
+Afrofuturist and feminist science fiction anthologies

-Shawl has edited several anthologies of speculative fiction, especially collections of Afrofuturist, feminist/LGBT, and African-American sf/fantasy short stories, including recent homages to pioneering black/queer sf novelists: Samuel R. Delany, in the collection, Stories for Chip: A Tribute to Samuel R. Delany (2015), co-edited with Bill Campbell; and to Octavia E. Butler, in the collection, Strange Matings: Science Fiction, Feminism, African American Voices, and Octavia E. Butler (2015), co-edited by Rebecca J. Holden.
-Shawl's anthology work has been part of their longtime participation within both the feminist and the African-American sf writing communities, evidenced in their editing of WisCon Chronicles Vol. 5: Writing and Racial Identity (2011, generated from America's most venerable feminist sf convention); as well as in their stories' publication within women sf writers' literary experiments, such as Talking Back: Epistolary Fantasies (2006, by feminist sf publisher Aqueduct Press) and within African-American speculative fiction collections, notably the groundbreaking Dark Matter: A Century of Speculative Fiction from the African Diaspora (2000).
+Shawl has edited several anthologies of speculative fiction, especially collections of Afrofuturist, feminist, LGBT, and African American speculative fiction short stories, including recent homages to pioneering black/queer science fiction novelists: Samuel R. Delany, in the collection Stories for Chip: A Tribute to Samuel R. Delany (2015), co-edited with Bill Campbell; and Octavia E. Butler, in the collection Strange Matings: Science Fiction, Feminism, African American Voices, and Octavia E. Butler (2015), co-edited by Rebecca J. Holden.
+Shawl's anthology work has been part of their longtime participation within both the feminist and the African American science fiction writing communities, evidenced in their editing of WisCon Chronicles Vol. 5: Writing and Racial Identity (2011, generated from WisCon, America's most venerable feminist science fiction convention); as well as in their stories' publication within women science fiction writers' literary experiments, such as Talking Back: Epistolary Fantasies (2006, by feminist science fiction publisher Aqueduct Press) and within African American speculative fiction collections, notably the groundbreaking Dark Matter: A Century of Speculative Fiction from the African Diaspora (2000).
 Dark Matter spawned two follow-up entries, including 2022's Africa Risen: A New Era of Speculative Fiction.

 Personal life and influences

-Shawl was born in Kalamazoo, Michigan.
-They started attending the Residential College of the University of Michigan College of Literature, Science, and the Arts in 1971 at the age of 16, but did not graduate.
-They live in Seattle, Washington, where they review books for the Seattle Times as a freelance contributor.
+They live in Seattle, Washington, where they review books for The Seattle Times as a freelance contributor.

 Shawl is bisexual and uses they/them pronouns.
 They stated in 2018 that they increasingly identify as genderfluid.

 Among those who have influenced their work, they have named writers Colette, Monique Wittig, and Raymond Chandler; as well as speculative fiction authors Gwyneth Jones, Suzy McKee Charnas, Joanna Russ, Samuel R. Delany, Howard Waldrop, and Eileen Gunn.

+Awards

+Their stories have been shortlisted for the Theodore Sturgeon Award, the Gaylactic Spectrum Award, and the Carl Brandon Society Parallax Award.
+Writing the Other received special mention for the James Tiptree Jr. Award.
+In 2008, they won the James Tiptree Jr. Award for Filter House, which was also shortlisted for a World Fantasy Award.
+In 2009 their novella Good Boy was additionally nominated for a World Fantasy Award.
+Their 2016 novel Everfair was nominated for a Nebula Award.